 Our timeline is governed by the lease application constraints.
-We have until end Sept to submit our application and we
+We have until end Sept to submit our application and we must hold the public meeting prior to submitting.

 At the public meeting and as we are doing community engagement, which is ongoing, we are showing a farm plan with preferred lease sites.
 If the eelgrass issue is going to alter the lease site size/location it will cause significant difficulties with regard to getting back to the great number of people we have contacted.
 So sooner is better.
 And since you offered to come here it just seems logical that you see the equipment at the same time.